vladlpavlov/Pythagoras/README.md

 ### Core Design Principles

 1. Full explainability on all levels
 2. Pandas-based data representation
-3. OOP and static typing
+3. Compatibility with SKLearn
-4. SKLearn-inspired interfaces
+4. OOP and static typing

 ### Key Contacts